Page

 point out that these effects are filters that accept a wide

-brush, the length of the strokes, the angle of the light,
+the length of the strokes, the angle of the light, etc.

-etc. Same thing with the "enamel" effect --
+Same thing with the "enamel" effect -- there are

-there are plenty of adjustments to be made.
-In this
+plenty of adjustments to be made.
+In this example,

-example, I chose to eliminate a big lot of the detail, making
+I chose to eliminate a big lot of the detail, making the

-do like the "enamel" effect a lot, too.
-You can
+like the "enamel" effect a lot, too.
+You

-barely recognize the figure (if at all), and the colors that
+can barely recognize the figure (if at all), and the colors

-appear are often exciting.
-See the image below for another
+that appear are often exciting.
+See the image below

 Looks